 A single card is dealt to Player A

-Another bet is now placed – either on Player A or Player B
+Another (optional) bet is now placed – either on Player A or Player B

 A single card is dealt to Player B

-Another bet is now placed – either on Player A or Player B
+Another (optional) bet is now placed – either on Player A or Player B

 This pattern continues until all three cards have been dealt to both players and a winner is determined.
 It’s a slow and exciting game with odds that are constantly changing with each new card.
 Based on these odds you can choose to increase or decrease your bet.

-The game also features a side-bet option for wagering money on different hand combinations.
-You can bet on a pair, flush, straight, straight flush and three of a kind occurring.
+Unlike Ezugi's One Day Teen Patti, this game also features a side-bet option for wagering money on different hand combinations.
+You can bet on a pair, flush, straight, straight flush, and three-of-a-kind occurring.
 This bet can be placed at any time and therefore the payouts will fluctuate depending on the current odds.

 A Note on Octro Teen Patti

 While Octro Teen Patti follows the traditional rules of the game, its hand rankings differ.
-For a Pure and normal Sequence, the highest hand is A-K-Q. Play this version only if you want to learn the game and especially the different variations of it such as Muflis, AK47, 999, Joker, Revolving Joker, 4X Boot, Banco and more.
+For a Pure and normal Sequence, the highest hand is A-K-Q. Play this version only if you want to learn the game and different variations such as Mufliss, AK47, 999, Joker, Revolving Joker, 4X Boot, Banco, and more.
 Otherwise, it is just another source of entertainment without real money winnings.